- Guidelines for January Term Courses

 - 2017 On-Campus course proposals are due between March 1 and March 31, 2016.

-- Because January Term courses receive four units of transfer credit (a regular semester is worth only 3.5), at least 10 hours per week of formal classroom instruction is an absolute requirement.
+- Because January Term courses receive 3.5 units of transfer credit, at least 10 hours per week of formal classroom instruction is an absolute requirement.
 (Please factor in at least double time for laboratory, field work and studio activity.)
 The ten hours of formal classroom instruction does not count preparation, writing essays, viewing films, etc. The last point deserves repeating: viewing of films, like reading in preparation for class, should not count as class time.

 - Normally, January Term classes meet four days per week, though that is not an absolute requirement.
 Justified exceptions to this schedule may be approved by the January Term Committee.
 Classes meeting five days per week may be held in any time slot, though the late afternoon time for those classes is often unpopular with students.